wangyf99/SIDER4/download/README.txt

 6: side effect name

 All side effects found on the labels are given as LLT.
 Additionally, the PT is shown.
 There is at least one PT for every LLT, but sometimes the PT is the same as the LLT.
+LLTs are sometimes too detailed, and therefore you might want to filter for PT.
+E.g. for this term:

+PT      C0235431        Blood creatinine increased

+there are several LLT (leftmost number = count in SIDER 4.1)

+149     C0151578        LLT     C0151578        Creatinine increased
+100     C0235431        LLT     C0235431        Blood creatinine increased
+93      C0700225        LLT     C0700225        Serum creatinine increased
+2       C0858118        LLT     C0858118        Plasma creatinine increased

+All of these LLTs are equivalent for most purposes and to the same PT.

+344     PT      C0235431        Blood creatinine increased

+The mapping was performed by extracting the LLT-->PT relations from UMLS.

 meddra_freq.tsv.gz